revgrid/revgrid/etc/revgrid.api.md

     invalidateViewEventer: ColumnsManager.InvalidateViewEventer;
     // (undocumented)
     isColumnFixed(activeColumnIndex: number): boolean;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+    //
+    // @internal
+    loadAllColumnSettings(settings: ColumnSettings): void;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@summary" is not defined in this configuration
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@desc" is not defined in this configuration
+    //
+    // @internal
+    mergeAllColumnSettings(settings: Partial<ColumnSettings>[] | Record<string, Partial<ColumnSettings>>, settingState?: boolean): void;
     // @internal (undocumented)
     moveColumnAfter(sourceIndex: number, targetIndex: number, ui: boolean): void;
     // @internal (undocumented)